Shuffle/Shuffle-docs/docs/configuration.md

 4. Remove 9200 from being exposed

 ## Shuffle swarm Orborus setup
 Orborus can run in swarm mode.
-This makes the system A LOT faster and scalable cross servers.
+This makes the system A LOT faster and more scalable across multiple servers.
 This is a paid service, and requires the [Enterprise or MSSP license](https://shuffler.io/pricing)

 You will be provided with the custom docker image by Shuffle.